chnm/crdh-jekyll/_essays/v02-06-black-placemaking-in-texas.md

 regulatory regimes, become powerful mediums through which the significance of identity and place are mediated.
-This study of freedom colonies (FCs) and the subsequent development of an online Atlas based on its findings is one approach to reclaim histories of Black agency in the landscape from official heritage mediators who control what Laurajane Smith calls Authorized Heritage Discourse.[^2]
+This study of freedom colonies (FCs) and the subsequent development of an online Atlas based on its findings is one approach to reclaiming histories of Black agency in the landscape from official heritage mediators who control what Laurajane Smith calls Authorized Heritage Discourse.[^2]

 Freedom colonies are historic African American settlements founded after the Civil War in Texas.
-From 1865 to 1920, African Americans founded at least 557 self-sustaining FCs (also known as Black settlements and Freedmen's Towns) in Texas.
+From 1865 to 1920, African Americans founded at least 557 self-sustaining FCs (also known as Black Settlements and Freedmen's Towns) in Texas.
 Freedom colonies notably reflect a trend in precipitous increases in Black land ownership during Reconstruction and Progressive Eras.
 For instance, Black Texans went from owning 1.8% of